konum/wrex/README.md

 TBD

 # Updates
+21/05/2018
+Changed dozer with matpstruct for performance upgrade.
+Added apache commons-collections4 to backend.

 20/05/2018
 Begin to work again on wrex.
 Major FW update, new api layer and DTOs are now used to isolate layers.
 Added Dozer to map dtos and entities.